jon-harper/clock-3/readme.md

 - Maximize the number of off-the-shelf components
   - 400mm linear rails and 500mm lead screws were chosen for ready availability.
-  - JST-SM and JST-XH connectors are used for wide availability and compatibility
+  - JST-SM connectors are used for nearly all connections.
   - Limit switches are the Makerbot/Creality design rather than custom.
 - Design parametrically to allow for flexible build parameters
-  - The core Fusion 360 file can be adjusted for different material shrink tolerances.
+  - The core Fusion 360 file can be adjusted for different tolerances.
   - Build volume can be scaled up (cabability is maintained, but this is not actively developed yet).
-  - Different typed and depths of heated inserts can be used, though using the really cheap ones instead of knurled is not recommended.
+  - Different typed and depths of heated inserts *can* be used, though using the really cheap ones instead of knurled is not recommended.
 - Design for ease of assembly and simple cable management
   - Parts have printed ID numbers to keep tracking simple.
   - Left- and right-handed parts are notated with a printed 'L' or 'R', as well.